Are Deep Learning Based Hybrid PDE Solvers Reliable? Why Training Paradigms and Update Strategies Matter: Introduction

 Moreover, a full-cycle DL-HIM update defines a fixed-point iteration in which each cycle applies the same composition of smoother and neural correction, $u^{(k+1)}=G(u^{(k)})$.
 While the underlying PDE may be linear, the neural operator may still exhibit nonlinearity with respect to the residual.
 This motivates the use of acceleration strategies such as AA that apply to general nonlinear fixed-point iterations.

 This work provides a systematic study of training paradigms and update strategies for two representative DL-HIM solvers, HINTS and FNS.
 The main contributions are as follows: \begin{itemize} \item We characterize the DL-HIM iteration as a fixed point iteration $u^{(k+1)}=G_\theta(u^{(k)})$, which reveals that the inherent spectral gap leads to a misalignment between the mathematical fixed point of the iterator and the true solution of the discretized PDE.
-This provides a mechanistic understanding of convergence stagnation, identifying the false fixed point as a primary barrier in DL-HIMs.
+This provides a mechanistic understanding of convergence stagnation, identifying the false fixed point as one of the primary barriers in DL-HIMs.

 \item While recent research has primarily focused on designing neural architectures, the impact of training objectives remains under-explored.
 We evaluated different training paradigms, revealing that the effectiveness of a training objective is highly context-dependent.
 Our experiments demonstrate that DeepONet-based DL-HIM solvers tend to favor residual-based losses, whereas FNS may benefit from error-based objectives.